Chronic inflammatory demyelinating polyradiculoneuropathy

 Surgical decompression of the facial nerve.
 The role of surgical decompression as a therapy for Bell palsy is controversial.
 The main role for surgical exploration is in patients where the diagnosis of Bell palsy is in doubt, ie, when: (1) a history of trauma exists or the onset is sudden and complete with an absent facial evoked response; (2) where clinical evaluation and radiological studies suggest the presence of a malignant infiltration of the nerve; (3) when the facial paralysis progresses over more than 1 month; (4) when no recovery whatsoever is seen after 1 year; and (5) when progression of other cranial nerve deficits occurs.

-The current recommendation of the Canadian Society of Otolaryngology and the Canadian Neurological Sciences Federation is against the routine use of surgical decompression.
-They further recommend that patients should consider this option only if they have severe facial nerve degeneration on electroneuronography, if they are willing to accept the surgical risks, and if the surgery is to be performed in a tertiary referral center with special expertise in this procedure (10).
+Surgical options include selective myectomy, selective neurectomy, cross-facial nerve grafting, nerve substitution, and free gracilis muscle transfer.
+The Canadian Neurological Sciences Federation is against the routine use of surgical decompression.
+They further recommend that patients should consider this option only if they have severe facial nerve degeneration on electroneuronography, if they are willing to accept the surgical risks, and if the surgery is to be performed in a tertiary referral center with special expertise in this procedure (11).

 Botulinum toxin injections.
-These may be useful in symptomatic synkinesis or spasm (17) or for hyperlacrimation secondary to an aberrant regenerated seventh nerve palsy (29).
-Oculo-oral synkinesis may be more responsive than oro-ocular synkinesis (48).
+Botulinum toxin may be useful in symptomatic synkinesis or spasm (18) or for hyperlacrimation secondary to an aberrant regenerated seventh nerve palsy (32).
+Oculo-oral synkinesis may be more responsive than oro-ocular synkinesis (54).

 Nearly 3,000 illustrations, including video clips of neurologic disorders.